kfj001/GreenScreen/README.md

 - [`Terminus`](src/scripts/Terminus.js) — terminal simulation and REPL logic.
 See [src/scripts/Terminus.js](src/scripts/Terminus.js)

 ## Notes
+- When running inside a Devcontainer, on the successful launch of the container, a small web server will be launched with the contents of `src/` at http://localhost:8080.
-- Open `src/index.html` in a browser to run the app.
+- Otherwise Open `src/index.html` in a browser to run the app.